nescampos/LightFlare/README.md

-# EvmosFlare
+# LightFlare

-EvmosFlare is a non-custodial wallet for [Evmos Network](https://evmos.org/) built with .NET and [Covalent](https://www.covalenthq.com/).
+LightFlare is a non-custodial wallet for [LightLink Network](https://www.lightlink.io/) built with .NET and [Blockscout](https://www.blockscout.com/).

 Built by [Néstor Campos](https://www.linkedin.com/in/nescampos/) and [Techgethr](https://techgethr.com/)